kjolley/BIGSdb/README.txt

+v1.21.2: *GrapeTree plugin now uses Genome Comparator scanner so genomes do
+          not need to be fully scanned and tagged before use.
+         *New export file icons.
 v1.21.1: *New D3-based FieldBreakdown plugin offering dynamic charting.
 This
           works for provenance fields, alleles and scheme fields, so the old Scheme/allele breakdown plugin has been removed as it is redundant.